LangChain/Tools

 Quick Reference

-In standard tool calling, the model generates one tool call, waits for the result, then generates the next call or a response.
-This is sequential: each tool call is a full round trip to the LLM.
-Parallel tool calling lets the model request multiple independent tools in a single response.
-The runtime executes all of them concurrently, returns all results at once, and the model generates its final response.
-This reduces both latency (tools run concurrently) and LLM round trips (one turn instead of N).
+In standard tool calling, the model generates one tool call, waits for the result, then generates the next call.
+This is sequential: every tool is its own round trip.
+Parallel tool calling lets the model batch multiple independent tool calls into a single assistant message.
+Your runtime executes all of them concurrently, returns all results at once, and the model generates its final response — two LLM turns total instead of four.

 same 3 tools — sequential vs parallel execution